 As you can see, using a 1x drivetrain does limit your gear range somewhat.
 On average, a 1x drivetrain has about 15-20% less gear range than a comparable 2x drivetrain.
 For example, the widest gear range 1x drivetrain is the Sram GX 1×12 with a gear range of 520%.
 It has a 19% lower gear range than the Shimano XT 2×2 which has a gear range of 623%.
 This means you’ll have to make a compromise somewhere in your gear range.
 Either you’ll have a higher low gear or a lower high gear.

 Having said this, modern 1x drivetrains are getting closer and closer to 2x and 3x drivetrains in terms of gear range.
-They achieve this with a wide range cassette with an extra large ‘dinner plate’ gear.
+They achieve this with a wide range rear cassette with an extra large ‘dinner plate’ gear.
 It seems like every year wider range cassettes are being introduced with an extra tooth on the largest gear.
 For example, Sram’s newest 12 speed cassette has a 10-52 tooth range.
 I imagine the trend will continue as 1x technology improves.

 A good way to think about gear range to imagine yourself pedaling at a set RPM in your lowest gear then shifting to your highest gear while pedaling at the same RPM.
 The difference in speed will be 15-20% greater with a 2x or 3x drivetrain because the gear range is wider.